Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Methods

 Once the ansatz circuit is prepared, the next task is to evaluate the expectation value of the Hamiltonian.
 For noise-free simulations, one does not need to care about the measurement strategy, but it is crucial point to be considered for noisy simulations and experiments on hardware.

-Diagonal terms in the computational basis, i.e., operators involving $ \{I, Z, ZZ\} $, can be obtained by measuring the ansatz circuit in the computational basis.
+Diagonal terms in the computational basis, i.e., operators involving $ \{I, Z_i, Z_i \otimes Z_j\} $, can be obtained by measuring the ansatz circuit in the computational basis.
 In this case, post-selection techniques is naturally applicable: bitstrings violating the particle number of the target system are discarded.

-In contrast, non-diagonal terms $ \{XX, YY\} $ require additional circuits.
-This is especially costly on hardware with limited connectivity, where extra SWAP gates increase circuit depth and accumulate noise.
-We therefore considered two measurement strategies: First one, referred to as the ``Hadamard" method in Results section, is the straightforward approach using Hadamard gates.
-The ansatz is followed by Hadamard gates on each qubit, after which measurements are taken in the computational basis.
-This allows direct access to all $X_pX_q$ expectation values.
-Since $XX$ and $YY$ terms contribute equally to the energy, $\langle YY \rangle $ are evaluated by doubling $\langle XX \rangle$ values.
+In contrast, non-diagonal terms $ \{X_i \otimes X_j, Y_i \otimes Y_j\} $ require additional circuits.
+Both $XX$ and $YY$ terms are local, i.e., free from $Z$-strings, and contribute equally to the energy expectation value.
+Thus, all $X_pX_q$ terms can be evaluated by a single additional circuit, ansatz followed by Hadamard gates on all qubits prior to measurement, and $\langle Y_pY_q \rangle$ terms can be evaluated by doubling the $\langle X_pX_q \rangle$ results.
+This approach will be referred to as the {\it Hadamard} method in the following.
 While straightforward, this method does not preserve particle-number symmetry, limiting the use of post-selection.
-Note that one can consider applying the so-called computational basis sampling method~\cite{Kohda_Qunasys_PRR22}.
-The second strategy is to be referred to as basis rotation (BasisRot), diagonalizing $XX+YY$ terms prior to measurement~\cite{Google_2020, Elfving_PRA2021}:
+The other approach employed in this work is one to be referred to as {\it Basis rotations}, which involves diagonalizing $XX+YY$ terms in the computational basis prior to measurement~\cite{Google_2020, Elfving_PRA2021}:

-where $\mathcal{U}_{p,q}(\theta)$ is a Givens rotation $G(2\theta)$, Eq.~\eqref{eq:Givens}, applied to qubits $p$ and $q$.
-Following Ref.~\cite{Google_2020}, the required terms can be grouped such that only $2 \lfloor N_q/2 \rfloor$ additional circuits are needed to measure all the $XX+YY$ terms, where $N_q$ is the number of qubits.
-On devices with all-to-all connectivity, SWAP gates for this arrangement are not strictly necessary; however, we employed them to make comparison with the H-gate method rather straightforward.
+where $\mathcal{U}_{p,q}(\theta)$ can be implemented as a Givens rotation $G(2\theta)$ on qubits $p$ and $q$.
+In accordance with the discussion in Ref.~\cite{Google_2020}, the required terms can be grouped such that only $2 \lfloor N_q/2 \rfloor$ additional circuits are needed to measure all the $XX+YY$ terms, where $N_q$ is the number of qubits.
 Importantly, this strategy preserves particle-number symmetry, enabling effective post-selection.

-It should be noted that energies estimated from separately measured terms is not guaranteed to be lower than the true ground state energy.are generally non-variational, even with post-selection.
-Since diagonal and off-diagonal contributions are measured independently, their sum is not guaranteed to remain below the true ground-state energy.